creachadair/snapback/README.md

 workDir: "directory path"

 # Default expiration settings.
 These settings govern how old backups are
-# cleaned up by snapback -prune.
+# cleaned up by snapback -prune, and are used for every backup that does
+# not provide its own expiration rules.
 expiration:
 - latest: 3       # keep the latest three archives of every set